-There are no revocation proceedings in the Mexican system.
-However, cancellation actions are available.
-Article 130 and section I of Article 152 of the IPL establish that if a trademark is not used for three consecutive years on the products or services for which it was registered, the trademark registration will be subject to cancellation for lack of use unless the holder or the user that has a granted recorded licence has used it during the three consecutive years immediately prior to the filing date of the cancellation action for lack of use.
+There are no revocation proceedings in the Mexican system, however cancellation actions are available.
+Article 130 and section I of article 152 of the IPL establish that if a trademark is not used for three consecutive years on the products or services for which it was registered, the trademark registration will be subject to cancellation for lack of use, unless the holder or the user of a recorded granted licence has used it during the three consecutive years immediately prior to the filing date of the cancellation action for lack of use.

-Therefore, if a registered trademark is not used for three consecutive years, it will become contestable on account of non-use
+Therefore, if a registered trademark is not used for three consecutive years, it will become contestable on account of non-use.

-Furthermore, a cancellation action can be brought against a registration when that trademark becomes a generic term.
+Furthermore, a cancellation action can be brought against a registration when the owner of it has provoked or tolerated a trademark that has become a generic term.